The Bitch Is Back (Veronica Mars): Writing, filming, and promotion

 "The Bitch Is Back" was co-written by series creator Rob Thomas and executive producer Diane Ruggiero and directed by Michael Fields.
 The episode marked Thomas's ninth writing credit, Ruggiero's seventeenth installment of the series, and Fields's eighth episode.
 The scene in which Veronica rebukes Logan was included because the writers thought that it would be a good note on which to end a season, even though it would not be the two characters' final interaction in the series.
 Fields was heavily involved with the actors during filming of this scene.

 Thomas highlighted the scene in which Logan attacks the Castle member for showcasing the romantic ambiguity between Logan, Veronica, and Piz.
-Thomas counseled Lowell about his facial expression before filming, and he was pleased with the end result, stating that "it breaks my heart".
+Thomas counseled Lowell about his facial expression before filming, and he was pleased with the result, stating that "it breaks my heart".
 While editing the final script, Thomas and Ruggiero had to remove roughly seven minutes from the original draft, including a scene featuring dialogue between Veronica and Leo.
 Later, Thomas thought that removing this scene made one voiceover by Veronica too sudden.

 Thomas called the scene in which Keith makes Veronica dinner "quintessential Keith" and indicative of his lasting commitment to his daughter.
 Despite knowing that the episode could be the series finale, Thomas did not want it to completely resolve all plot lines; his intention was to keep viewers guessing and prevent the conclusion from being too bland or typical.
 He ultimately felt that the final shot of Veronica walking away from the voting booth in the rain was "a pretty melancholy way to go out".
 The song "It Never Rains in Southern California" by Albert Hammond plays during the final scene.
 In promotional advertising for the episode, The CW billed it as a season finale, despite the fact that the series had already been cancelled.